LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 ## Undetermined Coefficients
-The third assignment (__ECON210C__ > __HW3__) asked to solve the canonical log-linearized New-Keynesian DSGE model as a function of a TFP shock.
+The third assignment (__ECON210C__ > __HW3__) asked to solve the canonical log-linearized New-Keynesian DSGE model as a function of a TFP shock using the undetermined coefficient method.
 In this In this section, we will walk through the entire solution process.

 The core of the benchmark three-equation New-Keynesian model is:
 $$